 Glacier National Park in Montana will certainly captivate you with its sights, sounds, and smells.
 It truly is a paradise for any outdoor enthusiast.
 Sparkling blue lakes and lush meadows will mesmerize you.
 Flowing waterfalls and colorful rocks will have you completely immersed in nature.
-The allure of Glacier National Park.
+Please enjoy this extraordinary experience and the allure of Glacier National Park and all its beauty.

 Glacier consists of approximately 1600 square miles and was created in the year 1910.
 Exploding with beauty and loaded with history, I hope to show you the magic of Montana and Glacier National Park.